 Calculating the volume of the bowfront aquarium is a bit trickier.
-You need to have given four dimensions: Height, width, length and a full width of the aquarium, and then you can derive the final formula:
+You need to have given four dimensions: height, width, length, and the full width of the aquarium, and then you can derive the final formula:

-α is a central angle of the circular segment, in radians and
+α is the central angle of the circular segment, in radians, and

-For the aquarium with bow front intended to stand in the corner, the formula is:
+For the aquarium with a bow front intended to stand in the corner, the formula is:

 How to use this tool as an aquarium gallon calculator